kpathakota/Build2016BluetoothCodeSamples/BuildQuickStart/README.md

 The next steps depend on whether you just want to deploy the sample or you want to both deploy and run it.

-i.
-BtAvatar should be deployed on a PC or larger screen device ii.
-BtSensor should be deployed on a phone that supports activity detection (currently only the Lumia 950 and 950 XL)
+- BtAvatar should be deployed on a PC or larger screen device
+- BtSensor should be deployed on a phone that supports activity detection (currently only the Lumia 950 and 950 XL)

 ### Deploying the sample